decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                        scalar value, in that order.
 - i_array (REQUIRED), array of non-negative integers (the indexes of the disclosed messages).
-- msg_array (REQUIRED), array of scalars (the disclosed messages after mapped to scalars).
+- msg_array (OPTIONAL), array of scalars (the disclosed messages after mapped to scalars).
 - ph (OPTIONAL), an octet string.
 If not supplied, it must default to the empty octet string ("").